 The Bombay Literary Magazine‘s mission is to promote writers through their fine work.
 We are also interested in nonfiction that looks at literature from a “writerly” perspective.
 We publish stories, poems, essays, reviews, visual narratives and graphic fiction.

 We love literature, but this love is not— at least we try to ensure it is not— a blind love.
 We like to mull over how something is written, and not get unbuttoned simply by what it is about, or why it was written, or who wrote it, or to which genre it belongs.
-Of course, we all know that style cannot be so neatly unzipped from content, yes, this we all know, of course.
+Of course, we all know that style cannot be so neatly unzipped from content, yes, this we all know, of course, of course.
 Unpacking this “of course” is of great interest to us.

 It is an old truism in writing that a sufficiently long ramble eventually contradicts itself.
 We will reserve that delightful mode of self-discovery for a later conversation.
 Welcome to The Bombay Literary Magazine.